 - Graduate Business Student Association - Jose Diaz

 - Consulting Club - Peter Rezk

 - Finance and Investment Club - Brandon McFarland

 - Net Impact - Craig Dicht

 - Tie Youth (Immigrant Entrepreneur's Club) - Yating Ou (Livia)

 - Weatherhead Women in Business - Erin Thornton

 Building a network can make the difference when it comes to the job search, and networking doesn’t always have to happen face-to-face.
 Use Weatherhead’s network to your advantage when you are in the market for a position, and don’t forget social media.
 Stay in touch, make new friends and expand your network: join our groups on LinkedIn and Facebook, and follow us on Twitter.

 Weatherhead alumni are keen to continue their relationship with the school and establish connections with current students.
-Weatherhead students want to know what awaits them after graduateion.
+Weatherhead students want to know what awaits them after graduation.
 Our Coffee with an Alum program is a win-win situation from both angles.
-An email invitation to participate is usually issued early on in the Spring Semester.
+An email invitation to participate is usually issued early on in the spring semester.
 Sign up on CareerLink and we will match you with someone who shares your academic or employment interests.